dictation-toolbox/dtactions/README.md

 Uninstall the packages you wish to develop. i.e pip if you want to work on `dtactions`:
   `py -m pip uninstall dtactions` and answer yes to all the questions about removing files from your python scripts folder.

-Run `py -m pip install -e .`  from the dtactions project root.
+Run `py -m pip install -e .[dev,test]`  from the dtactions project root.
+You can run `py -m pip install -e .` if you already have the build and test dependencies installed.

 ### Unit testing
 Run pytest to run the tests, written in a combinatin of [unittest](https://docs.python.org/3/library/unittest.html) and [pytest](https://docs.pytest.org/).
 If adding a test, pytest seems to be a lot more convenient and powerful.

-Most tests go in `test`;  tests that require a natlink install go in natlink_test as not every package dependent on natlink.
+Most tests go in `tests`;  tests that require a natlink install go in `natlink_test` as not every package dependent on natlink.

 You can run `py -m pip install dtactions[test]` or `py -m pip install dtactions[natlink_test]` if you don't have the prequisites like pytest.